jwatzman/vlc-sync/README.markdown

  - client connects to a hard-coded location
  - pausing on either end can create weird results until unpaused
  - does not deal at all with latency jitter
- - server does not actually block, but runs "sleep 1" in a loop
  - code is pretty crappy